-A radical home exterior change isn’t always necessary – in fact, it’s not always recommended.
-Occasionally the owner of a Colonial Revival will want to make it over into a more modern home or a Spanish Colonial.
-Such dramatic changes are not usually the best use of resources, and it’s better to go with the flow of your home.
+A radical home exterior change isn’t always necessary—in fact, it’s not always recommended.
+Dramatic changes are not usually the best use of resources, and it’s better to go with the flow of your home.
 We advise that our clients choose the best possible design within the context of their current home.
-Whether you have a Colonial or a Victorian, the design shouldn’t work against your home – it should complement it and add value in a realistic way.
+Whether you have a Colonial or a Victorian, the design shouldn’t work against your home—it should complement it and add value in a realistic way.
 Strategic choices in design elements are your best bet when if you want to improve curb appeal.

 Modern Curb Appeal in Silver Spring, MD